 Clarksville in Austin in Travis County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: African Americans • Settlements & Settlers.
-A significant historical year for this entry is 1871.
+This historical marker is listed in these topic lists: Education • Notable Buildings.
+A significant historical year for this entry is 1916.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Hezikiah Haskell House (about 400 feet away, measured in a direct line); Mathews School (approx. ¼ mile away); Confederate Men's Home (approx. 0.4 miles away); Crusemann-Marsh-Bell House (approx. 0.4 miles away); Family Home of Dr. R. K. Smoot (approx. half a mile away); Henry H. and Bertha Sterzing Ziller House (approx. half a mile away); Judge Calvin Maples Cureton (approx. 0.6 miles away); Okewell (approx. 0.6 miles away).
+Clarksville (approx. ¼ mile away); Confederate Men's Home (approx. ¼ mile away); Hezikiah Haskell House (approx. ¼ mile away); Family Home of Dr. R. K. Smoot (approx. ¼ mile away); Las Ventanas (approx. 0.4 miles away); The William Green Hill House (approx. 0.4 miles away); Henry H. and Bertha Sterzing Ziller House (approx. 0.4 miles away); TMI Castle (approx. 0.4 miles away).
 Touch for a list and map of all markers in Austin.

 Credits.
 This page was last revised on February 1, 2023.
-It was originally submitted on December 24, 2009, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 1,149 times since then and 205 times this year.
-Photos: 1. submitted on December 24, 2009, by Keith Peterson of Cedar Park, Texas.
-2. submitted on May 29, 2018, by Larry D. Moore of Del Valle, Texas. • Kevin W. was the editor who published this page.
+It was originally submitted on January 2, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 997 times since then and 109 times this year.
+Photos: 1, 2. submitted on January 2, 2010, by Keith Peterson of Cedar Park, Texas. • Kevin W. was the editor who published this page.